j-andrews7/kenpompy/docs/index.rst

 What It Can (and Can't) Do
 ==========================

-This a work in progress - it can currently scrape all of the summary and miscellaneous tables, pretty much all of those under the Stats and Miscellany headings. :code:`Team` and :code:`Player` classes are planned, but they're more complicated and will take some time.
+This a work in progress - it can currently scrape all of the summary, FanMatch, and miscellaneous tables, pretty much all of those under the Stats and Miscellany headings. :code:`Team` and :code:`Player` classes are planned, but they're more complicated and will take some time.

 Usage
 =====